stevenslack/Pleasant-Plugin-Notices/README.md

 No forced downloads, no fetching, just a nice way of suggesting, "Hey, you might need this plugin."

+**Please note - this only works with plugins that exist in a directory.
+No Hello Dolly because it's just one file, `hello.php`.**

 ### Installing

 1. Download the library to your theme